 After her fellowship in Chicago, she was excited to start at the UT Graduate School of Medicine and work in a warmer climate.

 "I am so fortunate to join as faculty at the UT Graduate School of Medicine because of the unique opportunity to build a surgical practice dedicated to the care of patients with endocrine disorders.
 Escaping the Chicago winters was also a bonus," she said.
 Reflecting on life in Knoxville, Dr. Vaghaiwalla is looking forward to enjoying her hobbies of running, cycling and hiking.
-She is especially eager to explore Knoxville's parks and trails.
+She is especially interested in exploring Knoxville's parks and trails.

 In regards to her accomplishments with endocrine surgery, Dr. Greg Mancini said, "Dr. Tanaz is great!
 Her background brings a unique and welcome expertise for our patients and for our training programs."